sgamba2/cmepdaexam/README.md

 # Study of the CMS Monte Carlo and Run open data for the dimuon system

-This C++/ROOT Library was created by Sara Gamba and Giulia Nigrelli for the Computing Methods for Experimental Physics and Data Analysis exam.
+This C++/ROOT software was created by Sara Gamba and Giulia Nigrelli for the Computing Methods for Experimental Physics and Data Analysis exam.

 # Introduction
-Using MC and Run datas of the dimuon events of CMS, the main goals of this library are essentially three:
+Using MC and Run datas of the dimuon events of CMS, the main goals of this software are essentially three:
 -the measurement of the Z resonance;
 -the measurement of the angle of the negative muon in the Collins–Soper frame of the dimuon system;
 -the measurement of the forward-backward asymmetry.